splunk/eventgen/docs/REFERENCE.md

     * If setting syslogout, should set syslogDestinationHost and syslogDestinationPort
     * If setting httpevent, should set httpeventServers
     * If setting metric_httpevent, should set httpeventServers and make sure your index is a splunk metric index
+    * If setting scsout, please set 'generator = scsgen' as well and take a look at all scs-related parameters below

+scsHost = <host:port> | <api-url>
+    * Defaults to api.scp.splunk.com

+scsAccessToken = access token for Splunk Cloud Services

+scsIngestEndPoint = events | metrics

+scsScheme = https | http
+    * Defaults to https

+scsTenant = <valid tenant name>

+scsInsecure = true | false
+    * Defaults to false
+    * Used to disable security certificate check

 syslogDestinationHost = <host>
     * Defaults to 127.0.0.1